 Most pregnant women would already have antibodies against CMV since they would have encountered the virus before in life.
 Hence the mother does not face any serious threats from the viral infection.
 However, for the baby, the infection can be dangerous if transmitted.

-How to Prevent CMV Infection?
+How to Prevent CMV Infection

 There are simple ways to protect yourself from the infection.
 Maintaining a hygienic lifestyle, cleaning toys or surfaces which come in contact with saliva or urine, etc. can go a long way in preventing the virus from entering your body.
 Children that show symptoms of infection should not mingle with other kids till they recover.

-What If Your Baby Born With Infection?
+What If Your Baby is Born With the Infection?

-In babies with congenital CMV, it is essential to undergo proper medication with antiviral drugs as prescribed by the doctor to fight infection.
+In babies with congenital CMV, it is essential to undergo proper medication with antiviral drugs as prescribed by the doctor to fight the infection.
 It is recommended to get regular check-ups done to see any degradation in vision or hearing.

 Also Read: Fever during Pregnancy